 The coral staircase, however, is just as much an artistic expression as it is an architectural feature, essential to the productions that take place.
 Completely enveloping the audience, the coral staircase is often where the show begins.
 Most famously, at the opening of the Christmas Spectacular, the Rockettes dance down the staircase and continue to use it as a means to interact with the audience throughout the show.

 Perhaps more dramatic than the shows, is the life story of the man charged with producing them.
 Samuel Lionel Rothafel, or “Roxy” as he was known, was the producer and main visionary, whose foresight, planning, and talent helped to make the productions at Radio City Music Hall beyond all compare.
 Roxy worked relentlessly to stage the inaugural show.
 Tragically, since he so significantly over-taxed himself, he died on opening night.

 Roxy left an indelible mark, not only in establishing a precedent of magnitude for the shows, but also physically.
 Tucked away high above the theater is a private apartment not regularly open to the public.
 In order to thank Roxy for all of his work, Rockefeller built Roxy this stunning apartment, replete with gilded ceilings and hand-crafted furniture.

 The Restoration of Radio City Music Hall

 The challenges overcome throughout the project were monumental.
-The scope of the space is unparalleled anywhere but to further put David to the test, the entire restoration needed to be completed in just eleven weeks.
-Conducting perhaps the largest gilding project ever on just a short timeline was not easy and was again complicated by having to do it in the middle of Midtown Manhattan, where navigating some of the busiest traffic in the world was a daily struggle.
+The scope of the space is unparalleled, and to truly put John Canning & Co. to the test, the entire restoration needed to be completed in just eleven weeks.
+Conducting perhaps the largest gilding project ever on just a short timeline was not easy.
+It was further complicated by having to do it in the middle of Midtown Manhattan, where navigating some of the busiest traffic in the world was a daily struggle.